 Innovative methods of teaching are a goal of many educators.
 Teaching students in ways that keep them engaged and interested in the material can sometimes be a challenge.
-This can prove especially true when it comes to high school students.
-In this short-attention span world we now live in, thanks to the internet, it seems to be harder than ever to keep high school students excited and engrossed in learning what they’re there to learn.
+In the short-attention span world we live in, it can be harder than ever to keep high school students excited and engrossed in learning.

 A list of disconnected facts will not lead to a deep understanding in students or an integration of knowledge from one situation to another.
 Knowledge that is organized and connected to concepts with a goal of mastery, including the ability to visualize the concepts, can lead to the ability to transfer knowledge and lead to a deeper, longer-term understanding of what is taught.

 Visualization is an especially good teaching strategy for reading and literacy teachers.
 Here’s a lesson in how to use visualization to help students illustrate mental images from a portion of text that is read aloud:

 Teaching students visualization skills help them understand, recall and think critically about subjects they study.

 Computers, tablets, digital cameras, videoconferencing technology and GPS devices can enhance a student’s learning experience.
 Possible uses of classroom technology include using video games to teach math and foreign languages, leveraging Skype to communicate with classrooms or guest speakers from around the world, or multimedia projects that allow students to explore subject matter using film, audio and even software they create.